dev-bmqs/repo_globsant_test/README.md

 For File Upload:

 Use the URL localhost:5000/upload-csv for file upload.
 In this case, use the POST method with the Key as "arquivos" and the Value as the files in question.
-The code is smart enough to handle scenarios where the same file is uploaded more than once.
+The code is smart enough to handle scenarios where the same file is uploaded more than once. *Assuming that youre using POSTMAN.

 For SQL Query: